Finite symmetry groups in physics: Implementing the standard model

-I have shown how the fermionic part of the algebra, $\mathbb H+M_2(\mathbb C)$, contains all the structure of the Dirac spinor, the Dirac equation, the Dirac algebra and the basic principles of electro-weak mixing.
+I have shown how the fermionic part of the algebra, $\HH+M_2(\CC)$, contains all the structure of the Dirac spinor, the Dirac equation, the Dirac algebra and the basic principles of electro-weak mixing.
 These parts of the standard model use essentially all of the structure of this part of the group algebra.
-The rest of the standard model must therefore lie in the bosonic part of the algebra $\mathbb R + \mathbb C + M_3(\mathbb R)$.
+The rest of the standard model must therefore lie in the bosonic part of the algebra $\RR + \CC + M_3(\RR)$.
 I have suggested ways of constructing this part of the algebra via a finite analogue of the construction of the Dirac algebra.

-As far as the Lie group $SL(2,\mathbb C)$ is concerned, the Dirac algebra is the complex tensor product of two copies of the Dirac spinor representation.
+As far as the Lie group $SL(2,\CC)$ is concerned, the Dirac algebra is the complex tensor product of two copies of the Dirac spinor representation.
 But if this structure arises from the structure of the finite group, we must also be able to construct the Dirac algebra from the (complex) tensor product of two copies of the $4_C$ representation of $G$.
 Moreover, the complex structure adds nothing of physical significance to the algebra, so that we might as well work with the real tensor product, which has structure 1+1+2+3+3+3+3.
 This contains the whole of the bosonic part of the algebra, together with a spare copy of $1+3$.

 There are two ways of looking at this tensor product.
 One way is to look at the finite group acting on the spinors on both sides.
 This gives a description of the internal symmetries of the elementary particles, without any Lie groups and therefore without any measurements or observations.
 The other way is to look at the finite group acting on the vectors on the right.
 This gives a description of things that can be measured by experiments that act on the vectors on the left.
-The representation theory of the finite group links the two viewpoints.